simone-saq/simone-saq/README.md

 - 👋 Hi, I’m @simone-saq
-- 👀 I’m interested in satellite image analisys, optical and radar.
+- 👀 I’m interested in satellite image analysis, optical and radar.
 Segmentation techinques, machine learning applyed on images.
 - 🌱 I’m currently learning how to use Sentinel-2, Prisma images on agricolture classification and monitoring.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me : simone.saquella@uniroma1.it